 In this use case, a Terminology Consumer retrieves and filters a list of Code Systems or Value Sets available in a Terminology Repository.
 X.4.2.1.1 Code System or Value Set Discovery Use Case Description

-A point of service application Health care applications often use multiple Value Sets and Code Systems X.4.2.2 Use Case #2 Expand a Value Set
+A point of service application Health care applications often use multiple Value Sets and Code Systems, such as specific to a domain such as family planning methods, for billing, or for clinical care.
+[ADD MORE HERE]

+X.4.2.2 Use Case #2 Expand a Value Set

-A value set can be "expanded" to retrieve the list of codes based on the definition of a ValueSet from a .
+In this use case, a clinician is looking to prescribe an opioid medication.
+A value set containing all of the opiate medication formulations that are considered to have ambulatory abuse potential can be pulled to support clinical decision support in a health record system.
+A value set can be "expanded" to retrieve the list of codes based on the definition of a ValueSet from a Terminology Repository.
 The codes returned by an “expand” operation are suitable for use for data entry or validation.

 X.4.2.2.1 Expand a Value Set Use Case Description